cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 12-14.md

-## CCA Security
+## CCA Security (Chosen Ciphertext Attack)
 Going back to the encryption realm, a new definition of attack to a ske scheme will be introduced.
-Now the adversary can query a decryption oracle, along with the CPA-related encryption oracle, for polynomially many queries.
-This attack is called the Chosen Ciphertext Attack, and schemes that are proven to be CCA-secure are also defined as non-malleable, on the reasoning that an attacker cannot craft fresh valid ciphertexts from other valid ones.
+Now the adversary can query a decryption oracle, along with the CPA-related encryption oracle, for polynomially many queries. ==This attack is called the Chosen Ciphertext Attack, and schemes that are proven to be CCA-secure are also defined as non-malleable, on the reasoning that an attacker cannot craft fresh valid ciphertexts from other valid ones==.
 So, How to get both security and also authenticity?
 **CCA**: Chosen-ciphertext attacks.

 ![[Pasted image 20241201152241.png]]